A Customer-Centered & Goal-Oriented Approach to Recovery

 Ervin Hansen was born and raised in Idaho Falls and has lived here all of his life.
 Ervin went to Idaho State University, graduating in 2009 with a Bachelor’s degree in Healthcare Administration.
 Since his graduation, he has spent time at Idaho Home Health and Hospice as the business office manager from 2009 to 2013.
 Since 2013, Promontory Point has been privileged to have him as the Social Service Director then as the Marketing/Admissions Director.
 Prior to his healthcare education and experience, he was a supervisor at HK construction.

-Ervin has been married to his high school sweetheart for 18 years and has 2 children, Max and Sam.
+Ervin is married to his high school sweetheart and has 2 children.
 Ervin and his children enjoy working and driving classic automobiles, his favorite classic that he owns is a 1954 Chevrolet pickup truck, often driven to Promontory Point.
 He is regularly in classic car shows as a participant and spectator.
 He has even taken some of our patients around in his classic cars.

 Catherine A. Canavan, MS OTR/L